Women as sex objects in advertising

 However, my surprise did not last long.
 These ads are explicitly sexualizing violence.
 The pose of a woman in an ad often entails more than what meets the eye.
 This creates the illusion of a woman hiding behind her own body or showing her as a weak character.
 The fast food chain has repeatedly released ads that show explicit and degrading content, such as Kate Upton grinding on a burger bag or lingerie-clad Paris Hilton washing a Bentley for no particular reason.
 By Paulina Ezquerra April 3,

-Deborah from Ashburn Age: 29.
+Deborah from Fairfield Age: 29.
 Young slender girl.
 I love mutual oral sex, with sympathy kiss on the lips.

-Sheila from Ashburn Age: 23.
+Sheila from Fairfield Age: 23.
 Young slender girl.
 I love mutual oral sex, with sympathy kiss on the lips.

 How should women be portrayed in advertisements